The Great India Place: Features

 The Great India Place was developed by the Appughar Group the Unitech Group and is maintained by Entertainment City Ltd. It is located in Sector 38-A, Noida, adjacent to Noida Sector 18 metro station.
 The mall opens at 10 am every day for its visitors.
 The mall is itself part of the larger Entertainment City amusement park Worlds of Wonder.

-The mall houses a variety of retail outlets, including Shopper's Stop, Globus, Pantaloons, Big Bazaar, Home Town, Woodland, Lifestyle and Lifestyle Home, along with international brands like Adidas, Nike, Guess, Marks & Spencer.
+The mall houses a variety of retail outlets, including Shopper's Stop,Pantaloons, Smart Bazaar, Woodland and Max Lifestyle, along with international brands like Adidas, Bose, American Tourister, and Bata.
 The mall is divided into specific zones, with home and grocery on the basement level, women's apparel on one side, men's on the other and a 180000 sqft food and entertainment zone on the top floor.
-Its six-screen BIG Cinemas multiplex has a total seating capacity of 1220.
+Its six-screen Miraj Cinemas multiplex has a total seating capacity of 1220.
 There is also an 850 sqft zone dedicated to a Wedding Bazaar, and a Home Saaz section for home improvement.
-A large chunk of the mall's total area is covered by Future Group ventures, including Home Town, Big Bazaar and Pantaloon.